Skip to main content Skip to footer

 How to deal with team conflict

-Project management software can be a helpful tool to tackle this challenge.
+You can also use project management software to tackle this challenge.

-With monday.com, it’s easy to view, share, and annotate project documentation.
+With monday work management, it’s easy to view, share, and annotate project documentation.
 This means the whole team can contribute to a vision document and create a shared sense of purpose.
+Communication takes place in-platform, meaning everything happens in context and helps reduce misunderstandings.

 6. Mismatched team skills